CS 450 / 550 -- Introduction to Computer Graphics

 Mac Sample Program * SampleMac.tar * Un-tar (tar -xvf SampleMac.tar), then cd SampleMac, then make sample, then ./sample

-If you want to load a .obj file as part of one of your projects, incorporate the file loadobjfile.cpp into your own code.
-Use this by placing the .obj object into a display list:
+If you want to load a .obj file as part of one of your projects, un-comment the #include for the file loadobjfile.cpp in your own code.
+Then, do this:

 // a global variable: